Anna Kalinskaya career statistics

+In doubles, she reached the quarterfinals at the 2023 Australian Open and the 2025 Wimbledon and won one WTA 1000 tournament, the 2025 Mutua Madrid Open, partnering with Sorana Cîrstea.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.